babyboydaprince/keycaps/README.md

 ```

 ```
-To stop it from running:
+To stop the running script:

 CTRL + C
 ```